 Where the design community meets.

-From Brazil, living in Madrid Lead Product Designer at Geoblink Joined almost 5 years ago
+From Brazil, living in Madrid Lead Product Designer at Geoblink Joined over 5 years ago

 Vu, this is awesome.
 I was an early user of Kopie.app.
 Unfortunately, the number of bugs really impacted our team's flow and we ended up abandoning it.